big-data-and-economics/big-data-class-materials/lectures/08-spatial/08-spatial.md

 ![](08-spatial_files/figure-html/me_intersected_plot-1.png)<!-- -->

 If we instead wanted to plot the intersected counties (i.e. keeping their full geometries), we have a couple options.
 We could filter the `me` object by matching its region IDs with the `me_intersected` object.
-However, a more direct option is to use the `sf::st_join()` function which matches objects based on overlapping (i.e. intersecting) geometries:
+However, a more direct option is to use the `sf::st_join()` function which matches objects based on overlapping (i.e. intersecting) geometries^[The function `st_filter()` is more efficient, but has less functionality.
+So I am teaching you `st_join`.]:

 ```r